STUDY

 Purposive Sampling

-It is a type of sampling where the members of a sample are selected according to the specific purpose of the study.
-For example, if a researcher wants to study the impact of drugs abuse on health.
-Every member of the population cannot be the best respondent for this study.
-Only the drug addicts can be the best respondents for this study because they have undergone impacts of drug abuse on their health, and they can provide the real data for this study.
-Hence, the researcher may select only the drug addicts as respondents for his study.
+For example, if a researcher wants to study the impact of drug abuse on health, every member of the population cannot be the best respondent for this study.
+Only the drug addicts can be the best respondents because they have undergone the impacts of drug abuse on their health and can provide the real data for this study.
+Hence, the researcher may select only the drug addicts as respondents for the study.

 Convenience Sampling